 <p>Designate two ways out of every room, if at all possible.
-Today’s media rooms, home offices and even some bedroom are created without windows) can create a particular fire entrapment issue, and parents should evaluate their home and establish a plan in those instances.</p>Make sure that windows are not stuck closed, that screens can be removed quickly, and that security bars can be opened.
+Today’s media rooms, home offices and even some bedroom are created without windows.
+These type of rooms can create a particular fire entrapment issue, and <a href="https://www.verywell.com/health-and-safety-slogans-for-parents-2634218" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">parents should evaluate their home</a> and establish a plan in those instances.</p>Make sure that windows are not stuck closed, that screens can be removed quickly, and that security bars can be opened.
 For parents in particular, if a child\u0092s bedroom is upstairs, they should be able to complete these tasks in the event of an emergency.Escape ladders should be placed near second floor windows, and children should practice using them.
 For extremely young kids, a \u0093mini-exercise\u0094 from a first-floor window can at least educate the child as to expectations.Children should practice feeling their way out of the home in the dark or with their eyes closed.
 Parents and providers can turn this into a game by blindfolding a child and placing in a room and asking them to feel their way to a designated area.
 Daycares and child care providers can set it up an obstacle course, and then provide cues and help so that when they reach a designated end point, a special treat awaits!
-(It could be as simple as lunch served outside!)Consider teaching a fire escape song to reinforce the need to get out of a burning building.
-This one can be sung to Frere Jacques: There&#39;s a fire!
+(It could be as simple as lunch served outside!)<p><a href="https://www.verywell.com/fun-activity-ideas-for-teaching-fire-safety-616821" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">Consider teaching a fire escape song</a> to reinforce the need to get out of a burning building.
+This catchy one can be sung to the tune Frere Jacques. &#34;There&#39;s a fire!
 There&#39;s a fire!
 Must get out!
 Must get out!
 Stay away from fire!
 Stay away from fire!
 It is hot.
-It is hot.&#34;</p><p><a href="https://www.verywell.com/tips-for-teaching-kids-about-fire-safety-616822" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">Teach children about smoke detectors, why they are installed, how they work, and the sound that they make.
+It is hot.&#34;</p><p><a href="https://www.verywell.com/tips-for-teaching-kids-about-fire-safety-616822" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">Teach children about smoke detectors</a>, why they are installed, how they work, and the sound that they make.
 Children need to be able to associate the sound going off with a fire as part of fire safety for kids.
 Adults should change batteries regularly to avoid having the alarm go off because batteries are running low, and risk frightening a child.</p><p>Teach children that once they are out of a burning house or building, they must go to the designated place and never, ever venture back in.
 If someone or a family pet is missing, they should inform a fire fighter or adult.
 There are too many tragedies that could have been avoided in the cases where an individual who has gotten out safely to venture back in the home or building, only to get caught in the fire.</p><p>Instruct kids how to check doors to see if they are hot, and if so, how to find another way out.
-Fire safety for kids includes having them find a towel to use for handling, touching or grabbing items to avoid burns, and to also use the towel or cover to protect their faces and cover their mouths.Teach kids what to do in the event that their clothes catch fire.
+Fire safety for children includes having them find a towel to use for handling, touching or grabbing items to avoid burns, and to also use the towel or cover to protect their faces and cover their mouths.</p><p>Teach children what to do in the event that their clothes catch fire.
 Make sure they understand “<a href="https://www.verywell.com/stop-drop-and-roll-1298920" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">stop, drop and roll</a>.”
 Act it out for them and make them practice with you.
 Many a fire-related injury could have been avoided or greatly minimized if a child heeded this advice instead of the natural instinct of running.</p>Practice your escape plan at least twice a year with children as part of fire safety for kids, preferably monthly.
 Families and providers should also practice fire drills and alter areas affected by fire.